09-prince/wally_ransomware/README.md

 # 30daysprojectchallenge
 30daysprojectchallenge
-Today is 1st December and  i am starting a 30 day project challenge.
+From tomorrow 2st December i am starting a 30 day project challenge.
-Challenge start on 1st December and end on 30st December.
+Challenge start on 2st December and end on 31st December.
 Each unique day with unique project.
 Project language is python.
 Soo let's start.//